lmapii/run-clang-format/readme.md

 ## A style file exists and is placed in the root folder

 Consider the following project, where the required `.clang-format` file is already placed in the root folder of the project.
-State of the art editors like [vscode](https://code.visualstudio.com) will allow developers to automatically format their files on save.
+State-of-the-art editors like [vscode](https://code.visualstudio.com) will allow developers to automatically format their files on save.

 ```
 ProjectRoot